-- Carbonated water: While sparkling water can occur in nature, most sodas are made by dissolving carbon dioxide into water under pressure (3, 4).
+- Carbonated water.
+While sparkling water can occur in nature, most sodas are made by dissolving carbon dioxide into water under pressure (4).

-- Sweeteners: These include common artificial sweeteners, such as aspartame, saccharin, sucralose or an herbal sweetener like Stevia, which are 200–13,000 times sweeter than regular sugar (4, 5).
+- Sweeteners.
+These include common artificial sweeteners, such as aspartame, saccharin, sucralose, or an herbal sweetener like stevia, which are 200–13,000 times sweeter than regular sugar (4,

-- Acids: Certain acids, such as citric, malic and phosphoric acid, are used to add tartness to soda drinks.
-They are also linked to tooth enamel erosion (4).
+- Acids.
+Certain acids, such as citric, malic, and phosphoric acid, are used to add tartness to soda drinks.
+They’re also linked to tooth enamel erosion (4).

-- Vitamins and minerals: Some diet soft drinks add vitamins and minerals to market themselves as healthier no-calorie alternatives (4).
+- Vitamins and minerals.
+Some diet soft drink manufacturers add vitamins and minerals to market their products as healthier no-calorie alternatives (4).

-- Caffeine: Just like regular soda, many diet sodas contain caffeine.
-A can of Diet Coke contains 46 mg of caffeine, and Diet Pepsi contains 34 mg (1, 6).
+- Caffeine.
+Just like regular soda, many diet sodas contain caffeine.
+A can of Diet Coke contains 46 mg of caffeine, while Diet Pepsi contains 35 mg (1, 6).

-Summary Diet soda is a mixture of carbonated water, artificial or natural sweeteners, colors, flavors and extra components like vitamins or caffeine.
+Diet soda is a mixture of carbonated water, artificial or natural sweeteners, colors, flavors, and extra components like vitamins or caffeine.
 Most varieties contain zero or very few calories and no significant nutrition.

 Because diet soda is usually calorie-free, it would be natural to assume it could aid weight loss.
-However, research suggests this solution may not be so straightforward.
+However, research suggests the association may not be so straightforward.

-Because diet soft drinks have no calories, these responses may cause a higher intake of sweet or calorie-dense foods, resulting in weight gain.
-However, evidence of this is not consistent in human studies (5, 11, 15).
+Given that diet soft drinks have no calories, these responses may cause a higher intake of sweet or calorie-dense foods, resulting in weight gain.
+However, evidence of this is not consistent in human studies (

 Another theory suggests that diet soda’s correlation to weight gain may be explained by people with bad dietary habits drinking more of it.
-The weight gain they experience may be caused by these existing dietary habits, not diet soda (16, 17).
+The weight gain they experience may be caused by their existing dietary habits — not diet soda (

-One study had overweight participants drink 24 ounces of diet soda or water per day for a year.
-At the end of the study, the diet soda group had experienced an average weight loss of 13.7 pounds (6.21 kg), compared to 5.5 pounds (2.5 kg) in the water group (20).
+One study had overweight participants drink 24 ounces (710 mL) of diet soda or water per day for 1 year.
+At the end of the study, the diet soda group had experienced an average weight loss of 13.7 pounds (6.21 kg), compared with 5.5 pounds (2.5 kg) in the water group (

-However, to add to the confusion, there is evidence of bias in the scientific literature.
-Studies funded by the artificial sweetener industry have been found to have more favorable outcomes than non-industry studies, which may undermine the validity of their results (21).
+However, to add to the confusion, there’s evidence of bias in the scientific literature.
+Studies funded by the artificial sweetener industry have been found to have more favorable outcomes than non-industry studies, which may undermine the validity of their results (

 Observational studies link diet soda with obesity.
 However, it’s not clear whether diet soda is a cause of this.
-Experimental studies show positive effects for weight loss, but these might be influenced by industry funding.
+Experimental studies show positive effects on weight loss, but these might be influenced by industry funding.

-An observational study in 64,850 women found that artificially sweetened drinks were associated with a 21% higher risk of developing type 2 diabetes.
-However, the risk was still half that of regular sugary drinks.
-Other studies have found similar results (24, 25, 26, 27).
+A study in 64,850 women noted artificially sweetened drinks were associated with a 21% higher risk of developing type 2 diabetes.
+However, this was still half the risk associated with regular sugary drinks.
+Other studies have observed similar results (

 Conversely, a recent review found that diet soda is not associated with an increased risk of diabetes.
-Also, another study concluded that any association could be explained by the existing health status, weight changes and body mass index of participants (28, 29).
+Also, another study concluded that any association could be explained by the existing health status, weight changes, and body mass index of participants (

 Diet soda has also been linked to increased risks of high blood pressure and heart disease.

-A review of four studies including 227,254 people found that for each serving of artificially sweetened beverage per day, there is a 9% increased risk of high blood pressure.
-Other studies have found similar results (30, 31, 32).
+A review of four studies including 227,254 people observed that for each serving of artificially sweetened beverage per day, there is a 9% increased risk of high blood pressure.
+Other studies have found similar results (

-Additionally, one study has linked diet sodas to a small increase in the risk of stroke, but this was only based on observational data (33).
+Additionally, one study has linked diet soda to a small increase in the risk of stroke, but this was only based on observational data (

-More direct experimental research is needed to determine if there is any true causal relationship between diet soda and increased blood sugar or blood pressure.
+More direct experimental research is needed to determine whether there’s any true causal relationship between diet soda and increased blood sugar or blood pressure.

-Summary Observational studies have linked diet soda to type 2 diabetes, high blood pressure and an increased risk of stroke.
-However, there’s a lack of research on possible causes for these results.
-They may be due to preexisting risk factors such as obesity.
+Observational studies have linked diet soda to type 2 diabetes, high blood pressure, and an increased risk of stroke.
+However, there’s a lack of research on the possible causes of these results.
+They may be due to preexisting risk factors like obesity.

 A recent study analyzed the diets of 15,368 people and found that the risk of developing end-stage kidney disease increased with the number of glasses of diet soda consumed per week.

-Compared to those who consumed less than one glass, people who drank more than seven glasses of diet soda per week had nearly double the risk of developing kidney disease (36).
+Compared with those who consumed less than one glass per week, people who drank more than seven glasses of diet soda per week had nearly double the risk of developing kidney disease (

 Interestingly, studies investigating the effects of diet soda on the development of kidney stones have found mixed results.

-One observational study found that diet soda drinkers have a slightly increased risk of kidney stone development, but the risk was much smaller than for regular soda.
-In addition, this study has not been supported by other research (39).
+One observational study noted that diet soda drinkers have a slightly increased risk of kidney stone development, but the risk was much smaller than the risk associated with drinking regular soda.
+In addition, this study has not been supported by other research (

 Drinking diet soda while pregnant has been linked to some negative outcomes, including preterm delivery and childhood obesity.